wickipedia/CNN_Node/README.md

 ## Usage
 Before the cnn_node can be executed make sure the custom docker images dt-core and dt-car-interface, and the default docker image dt-duckiebot-interface run on the duckiebot.
-The docker images dt-core and dt-car-interface can be found in (https://github.com/duckietown-ethz/proj-lfi-ml)[https://github.com/duckietown-ethz/proj-lfi-ml].
+The docker images dt-core and dt-car-interface can be found in https://github.com/duckietown-ethz/proj-lfi-ml.

-To build dt-core and dt-car-interface clone the repo (https://github.com/duckietown-ethz/proj-lfi-ml)[https://github.com/duckietown-ethz/proj-lfi-ml] and change into the folder containing the docker image and build it with:
+To build dt-core and dt-car-interface clone the repo https://github.com/duckietown-ethz/proj-lfi-ml and change into the folder containing the docker images dt-core and dt-car-interface and build it with:

 ```
 dts devel build -f --arch arm32v7 -H VEHICLE_NAME.local